wajidumar/Data-Science-Projects/N2O emission project/emmit.md

 [2038],[2039],[2040],[2041],[2042],[2043],[2044],[2045],[2046],[2047],[2048],[2049],[2050]]
 ```

-The array of generated input variables is feed to the model prediction function below and we can see the expected values as a output.
+The array of generated input variables was fed to the model prediction function below and we can see the expected values as a output.

 ```python